bazzo03/xmen/README.md

     }
 }
 ```
+For both endpoints there is the `message` field.
+This should be null unless an error code is returned (4xx or 5xx).

 ## Pending implementations
 The following bullets represent future work to be added:

 - [ ] Async implementation.
-A good practice is to added CompletableFutures or CompletionStage in endpoints to make everything async. (https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)
+A good practice is to add CompletableFutures or CompletionStage in endpoints to make everything async. (https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)
 - [ ] Add a pipeline to deploy automatically in AWS with the help of GitHub actions.
 - [ ] Add a tracing tool (i.e Zipkin). (https://zipkin.io/pages/quickstart)
 - [ ] Add Vavr Either in all the communication with the database (https://www.baeldung.com/vavr-either)